ankane/searchkick/README.md

 end
 ```

-### Get Better Over Time
+### Get Better With Time

-Improve results with analytics on conversions and give popular documents a little boost.
+Improve results with analytics on conversions.

 First, you must keep track of search conversions.
 The database works well for low volume, but feel free to use redis or another datastore.